Philippe Auboyneau

-Philippe Auboyneau (9 November 1899 – 22 February 1961) was an officer in the French Navy.
+Philippe Marie Joseph Raymond Auboyneau ([filip maʁi ʒozɛf ʁɛmɔ̃ obwano]; 9 November 1899 – 22 February 1961) was an officer in the French Navy.
 As an admiral, he was commander of the Free French naval forces in the Pacific and the Mediterranean during the Second World War.
 He was awarded the Ordre de la Libération for his service to the country.

 Life

 Pre-war

 Auboyneau was born in Constantinople, where his father was director of the Ottoman Bank.
 He entered the École navale in 1917 at age 17.
 From March to November 1918 he took part in patrols along the English Channel as an ensign on board the torpedo boat Typhon.
 He then served in the Middle East and the Far East for ten years, commanding the hydrographic vessel Alidade, then the gunboat Doudart de Lagrée on the Yangtze.

 After some time in France in the Naval Ministry, he entered the École de guerre navale, leaving it as deputy chief of staff for France's Atlantic torpedo-boat fleet.
 As a captain, he was then made deputy chief of staff to France's Far East naval forces at Saigon, where he found himself on the declaration of war in 1939.
 He was then charged with several liaison missions to the Royal Navy.